Skip to main content

 Core Blockchain

 Our chain is an L1 proof of stake blockchain built on the Substrate framework.
-This chain is specialized in zk proofs verification, with built-in verifier pallets, each for a different type of zk proofs.
-ACME is the token for our chain, and to verify proofs on our chain you will need ACME.
+This chain is specialized in zk proofs verification, with built-in verifier pallets, each for a different type of zk proofs. tVFY is the token for our chain, and to verify proofs on our chain you will need tVFY.

 Proof Submission Interface